tallguyjenks/DevLog/DevLog/p.priority.wgu-d191-class.md

                     - `Address`: address_id, address
 4. Identify one field in the detailed section that will require a custom transformation and explain why it should be transformed.
 For example, you might translate a field with a value of `N` to `No` and `Y` to `Yes`.
     - Will have to cast the date times in the `Payment` table to be just be the Year datepart for the roll up summary by year
+    - Casting the `Payment` field "amount" from numeric to money to more accurately reflect the underlying data
 5. Explain the different business uses of the detailed and the summary sections of the report.
     - Be able to see the most profitable rental locations
     - Be able to see the most profitable rentals at all locations